-The Department of Mines and Petroleum investigates allegations of unauthorised mining activity; reports can be made by contacting the Investigation Services Branch – Compliance Section.
+The Department of Mines, Industry Regulation and Safety investigates allegations of unauthorised mining activity; reports can be made by contacting the Investigation Services Branch – Compliance Section.

 The Investigation Services Branch – Compliance Section responds to all allegations of offences committed under the Mining Act 1978 and Regulations.
 It provides support for environmental issues, breaches of tenement conditions and investigation of offences committed against other departmental legislation.

 To report suspected unauthorised activity, contact Investigation Services Branch – Compliance Section by email: email@example.com.

 To respond effectively to complaints, it is essential to report the incident promptly (within a few hours or days of the incident occurring or being detected), and to include as many details as requested below.

 - Precise location of the activity (specific GPS coordinates are preferred, or a sufficiently detailed description of the location);

 - Photographs (JPG, BMP or PNG) or videos (MPG, WMV, MOV, MP4, AVI) of the activity;